top of page

 Research Interests

-• The Ecopsychology of Black children in Early Childhood Education: this candidacy study uses Urie Bronfenbrenner's ecological systems theory to illustrate how Black children develop an ecological sense based on their understanding of nature and community.
+• The Ecopsychology of Black Children in Early Childhood Education: this candidacy study uses Urie Bronfenbrenner's ecological systems theory to illustrate how Black children develop an ecological sense based on their understanding of nature and community.

 bottom of page